- UCAS Code: H290

 You'll study foundations of civil engineering, including mathematics, engineering mechanics, civil engineering design, computing, professional skills and geology.

-The second year of study focuses on structural engineering, soil mechanics, hydraulics & hydrology, chemistry & materials, and surveying.
+The second year of study focuses on structural engineering, soil mechanics, hydraulics & hydrology, chemistry and materials, and surveying.

 Years 3 & 4